bakdata/quick/docs/docs/developer/range-query-details.md

 The second entry is newer, meaning its value is the current one in the store.
 Suppose you query the store with `userId=1`.
-In that case, you get `{userId: 1, purchaseId: "def", rating: 4}`, and there is no possibility to access the earlier value.
+In that case, you get `{userId: 1, purchaseId: "def", rating: 4}`, and there is no possibility of accessing the earlier value.
 In subsequent parts of this section, we refer to queries that can only retrieve the latest record as point queries.
-Similarly, if a specific mirror is only capable of supporting such queries, we say that this is a mirror with a point index.
+Similarly, suppose a specific mirror is only capable of supporting such queries.
+In that case, we say this is a mirror with a point index.
 Because of the intrinsic nature of state stores, providing a possibility to access previous values (making a range query that encompasses more than one value associated with `userId=1`) demands a change in the key representation.

-### Introducing possibility to carry out range queries
+### Introducing the possibility of carrying out range queries

 To circumvent the limitation of a key-value store and be able to perform range queries, Quick uses an alternative approach to deal with keys.
 Each key is a flattened string with a combination of the topic key and the value for which the range queries are requested.
 The keys are padded (depending on the type `Int` 10 digits or `Long` 19 digits) with zeros to keep the lexicographic order.
 The general format of the key in the state store is:
 `<zero_paddings><topicKeyValue>_<zero_paddings><rangeFieldValue>`.
-Following the example from the table: If we've a topic with `userId` as its key and want to create a range over the `rating`, the key in the state store for the first entry looks like this:
+Following the example from the table: If we have a topic with `userId` as its key and want to create a range over the `rating`, the key in the state store for the first entry looks like this:
 ```